Organeyez/activist-resource-directory/README.md

 ```

 #### 2. Add Initial Configuration
-Create the file `.env.app` in the root YARD directory and
+Create the file `.env` in the root YARD directory and
 add the following to it:

 ```